Cayt-Schlichting/Climate-Data-Analysis/CO2_Basics/README.md

    - [ ] Forecast future values for atmospheric CO$_2$
 - [ ] Create **Final Report** notebook with a curtailed version of the above steps.
 - [ ] Create and review README.
----

-**Project Goal:**

-**Discoveries**
-> - The last 40 years of atmospheric CO$_2$ readings show a clear upward trend
-> - There is a distinct seasonal pattern in the CO$_2$ readings, with a peak at the end of Spring and a trough in the Fall.
-Annual readings can vary by 6 ppm
-> - Modeling the time series, I was able to forecast 10 years with an rmse of 4 ppm.
-Given that the error grew the farther the data was projected out, I extrapolated an error rate to be used on the future dataset.
-> - Forecasting 15 years into the future, my model predicts that Earth will reach over 450 ppm by 2037.

 <hr style="background-color:silver;height:3px;" />